Holly Dagres

 Holly Dagres (Los Angeles, California) is an Iranian-American analyst and commentator on the Middle East with a focus on Iran.
-She is a nonresident senior fellow at the Washington-based think tank, the Atlantic Council.
-She is also editor of the IranSource blog and the curator for the weekly newsletter, The Iranist.
+She is a senior fellow at the Washington-based think tank, the Washington Institute for Near East Policy.
+She is also the curator for the weekly newsletter, The Iranist.

 Early life and education

-Dagres was born in Los Angeles to an Iranian immigrant mother and American father.
+Dagres was born in Los Angeles to an Iranian immigrant mother and an American father.
 In 1999, she moved to Tehran, Iran.
 Dagres spent her teenage years in Iran, from 1999 to 2006, during which time she graduated from Tehran International School.
-Dagres received her bachelor's degree from the University of California, Los Angeles and her master's degree from the American University in Cairo.
+Dagres received her bachelor's degree in political science and French from the University of California, Los Angeles and her master's degree in political science from the American University in Cairo.

 Career

+Early in Dagres' career, she communicated extensively through social media; in 2015, Your Middle East called Dagres one of the "must follow" Instagram users of the Middle East.
+Her Instagram account was called one of the "8 stunning Instagram accounts that shed light on the real Iran" by Elan Magazine.
+It was also featured by Al Jazeera English's "Stream of the Week" as a glimpse into Iran.

-Dagres is a contributing editor at the Cairo Review of Global Affairs.
-Dagres regularly conducts interviews for television, radio, and print, including BBC News, CNN, Fox News, NBC News, the New York Times, the Telegraph, and Washington Post, among others.
-Her work has appeared in numerous publications including Al Jazeera, Al-Monitor, Atlantic Council, Buzzfeed, Foreign Policy, the Huffington Post, and Voice of America.
+As of May 2017, Dagres was a contributing editor at the Cairo Review of Global Affairs.
+Also as of May 2017, Dagres work had appeared, per her personal declaration, in numerous publications including Al Jazeera, Al-Monitor, Buzzfeed, Foreign Policy, the Huffington Post, and Voice of America.